h-aung/C2-GaMe-Classification-of-Cluster-Galaxy-Membership/README.md

 To access and download files necessary to generate the figures in the C2GaMe_Figures.ipynb file, please see the "Figure Files" folder at [https://drive.google.com/drive/folders/1qjy32e_gtoafJlajz9N8v14aPLFbhX8o?usp=sharing](https://drive.google.com/drive/folders/1SxetDYJoWt_sLOc9spp3FttuM-cjRg29?usp=sharing)

 Once downloaded, edit the filepaths in the "Filepaths" section of the Jupyter Notebook to point to the appropriate files.

+## CsGaMe Classifiers

+To access and download the RF, KNN, and Logistic Regression classifiers used in the C2GaMe module, please see the "Classifiers" folder at [https://drive.google.com/drive/folders/1qjy32e_gtoafJlajz9N8v14aPLFbhX8o?usp=sharing](https://drive.google.com/drive/folders/1SxetDYJoWt_sLOc9spp3FttuM-cjRg29?usp=sharing).

+Once downloaded, place them in a folder called "classifiers" in the same directory as the C2GaMe.py module.